MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-get-info.md

 ## Description

-Get basic information about an revoscalepy data source or data frame
+Get basic information about a revoscalepy data source or data frame.

 ## Arguments